mdn/content/files/en-us/learn/tools_and_testing/cross_browser_testing/introduction/index.md

 - Test it in common phone and tablet browsers (e.g. iOS Safari on iPhone/iPad, Chrome and Firefox on iPhone/iPad/Android),
 - Also do tests in any other browsers you have included inside your target list.

-The most lo-fi option is to just do all the testing you can by yourself (pulling in team mates to help out if you are working in a team).
+The most lo-fi option is to just do all the testing you can by yourself (pulling in teammates to help out if you are working in a team).
 You should try to test it on real physical devices where possible.

 If you haven't got the means to test all those different browser, operating system, and device combinations on physical hardware, you can also make use of emulators (emulate a device using software on your desktop computer) and virtual machines (software that allows you to emulate multiple operating system/software combinations on your desktop computer).
 This is a very popular choice, especially in some circumstances — for example, Windows doesn't let you have multiple versions of Windows installed simultaneously on the same machine, so using multiple virtual machines is often the only option here.